learn-co-students/hello-world-ruby-cb-gh-000/README.md

 ### Running Learn

 Confirm everything is working by running the `learn` command.
+You should see that all tests are passing (e.g. no red error text).

-Note: Case matters, and your test will not pass unless you print "Hello World!" exactly
+Note: When you write code, the case (uppercase/lowercase) of characters matters, and so your test will not pass unless you print "Hello World!" exactly.

 ### Submitting Your Lab

-Submit your solution with `learn submit` and this lab is done, but your adventure in Ruby has only just begun!
+Submit your solution by typing `learn submit` into your terminal, then click Next Lesson to move on.

+Your adventure in Ruby has only just begun.

 ### Hello World History

+A small piece of coding history—a handwritten version of Hello World in C (an early programming language).

 ![Hello World!
 Art](https://d32dm0rphc51dk.cloudfront.net/b6JQ66-0nHij79irJT-Pdg/large.jpg)